ActiveCampaign/postmark-cli/readme.md

     └── meta.json
 ```

-Each template is in its own directory with the HTML and Text versions as well as meta data.
-The meta data lets you update the template’s name, subject, and alias.
+Each template is stored in its own subdirectory with the HTML and text content, and metadata.
+The metadata contains the template’s name, subject, and alias.

-**NOTE:** If you update the template alias in `meta.json`, be sure to update the template's directory name as well.
-This ensures that there aren’t any conflicts down the line when pulling templates.
+**NOTE:** If you update the template alias in `meta.json`, be sure to rename the template’s directory so it matches.
+This prevents conflicts down the line when pulling templates.

 ### push _&lt;templates directory&gt;_ [options]

-Pushes templates from the local file system to Postmark.
+Pushes templates from the local file system to a Postmark server.

 ```bash
 $ postmark templates push ~/Desktop/my_templates
 ```

-By default, you will be asked to confirm your changes before pushing to Postmark.
+By default, you will be asked to confirm your changes before pushing your templates.

 <img src="./media/push-confirm.png" width="100%" style="max-width: 930px;">